 This recommendation would require Medical Board staff to create a training manual for all board members that must include a discussion of the scope of, and limitations on, the boards' rulemaking authority.
 This recommendation would also expand the Medical Board's statutory requirement to develop a policy to encourage the use of negotiated rulemaking procedures for the adoption of their rules to all licensing programs under the Medical Board's jurisdiction with the authority to propose rules, including those for respiratory care and medical radiologic technology.
 Just as it does for members of the Medical Board, Medical Board staff would be required to coordinate the implementation of this policy and provide training to advisory board members to implement the procedures for negotiated rulemaking.
 (Note: The Legislature passed the board member training provision for the physician assistant board through S.B.
-1625, but the equivalent provision for the rest of the boards did not pass.
-The provision requiring the Medical Board develop a policy to encourage the use of negotiated rulemaking for all licensees also did not pass.)
+1625, but the equivalent provision for the rest of the boards did not pass.)